saszotek/certificate-manager_frontend/README.md

 - extending its validity period,
 - sending a reminder email.

 The system lets users generate reminders, that is a file containing the expiration dates of documents.
-The file can be imported into online calendars (eg. Google Calendar).
+The file can be imported into online calendars (e.g. Google Calendar).
 Server-side pagination has been implemented to prevent page overload in case of a large number of documents imported into the system.

 ## Live version